nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/import-export-products.md

 ## Importing products

-If you do not want to add all the products for your catalog manually you can use the import option.
+If you do not want to add all the products to your catalog manually you can use the import option.

 > [!NOTE]
 >